richardsavery/demos/_projects/Performance.md

 featured_image: '/images/performance.png'
 ---
 ###### About:
-Music performance has been a significant part of my life, performing professionally over the last 15 years on saxophone, clarinet and flute.
+Music performance has been a significant part of my life, playing professionally over the last 15 years on saxophone, clarinet and flute.

-On this page are a collection of some highlights from these performances.
+On this page is a collection of some highlights from these performances.
 For more composition work visit my [composition page.](/project/composition)

 ### LIE: Flower and Convicts
 This album was recorded in 2013 with my seven-piece ensemble LIE.